-"That's probably the biggest unique selling point that the mining industry has - the chance to make a difference to the planet and to global prosperity," said Phendler.
-"To help combat climate change, restore biodiversity and lift people out of poverty.
-Who wouldn't want to be a part of that?"
+It could be argued that this is probably the biggest unique selling point that the mining industry has - the chance to make a difference to the planet and to global prosperity.
+To help combat climate change, restore biodiversity and lift people out of poverty.